libsev/libsev-doc/cpp/naming-conventions.md

-bool m_VideoPlayed; // Okay, but ambigious whether a return status or an expectation bool m_PlayedVideo; // Okay, but ambigious whether a return status or an expectation bool m_Rectangular; // Okay bool m_Rectangle; // Not okay, implies a Rectangle type rather than a bool
+bool m_VideoPlayed; // Okay, but ambigious whether a return status or an expectation bool m_PlayedVideo; // Okay, but ambigious whether a return status or an expectation bool m_Rectangular; // Okay bool m_Rectangle; // Not okay, implies a Rectangle value type rather than a bool
 ```

 The following verbs: `is`, `must`, `can`, `will`, `has`, and `should`, however, are allowed and recommended only for booleans, and functions that return boolean variables.
 These should therefore, also not be used for non-boolean returning functions or variables.
 Verbs should be omitted if there is no chance for ambiguity.